Journey from Maui to Lanai

 Pu’u Pehe or Sweetheart Rock embodies a Lana’i story of harrowing tragedy.
 Ron Dahlquist/MVB

 Is Lana’I really Hawaii’s “Most Enticing Island” or its “Most Exclusive Island” or its “Most Secluded Island” as a variety of slogans proclaim or is it something else?
 Perhaps “Hawaii as it once was” is what truly makes this island both enticing and exclusive though it is becoming less secluded as each year passes.
-Travel with a Challenge editor, Alison Gardner, explores the possibilities.
+Travel with a Challenge editor, Alison Gardner, takes a journey through time.

 Sharp at 6:45 a.m., I began my adventure aboard a surprisingly crowded Expeditions catamaran ferry crossing from Maui’s Lahaina harbor across to Lana’i.
 As we eased out of the harbor, I was startled by a brilliant vertical rainbow, straight as a pillar on the Greek Parthenon, shafting down from a thunderous black cloud into the waters of the Au’au Channel.
 I quickly embraced it as a blessing of the day to come.

 After the 45-minute ride across the channel, I stepped ashore to be warmly greeted by my host, Kepā Maly, a renowned Hawaiian historian and linguist raised on Lana’i.
 Mentally programmed by his name and professional background to anticipate a person of more obvious Hawaiian heritage, instead I shook hands with a fair-skinned, light-haired haole (Hawaiian for “foreigner”).
 However, his formal yet gentle manner and the lyrical softness of his speech put me on alert that surely a story would unfold as indeed it did over a picnic lunch high on a volcanic outcropping later in the day.